-Once you have removed the cistern lid, all you need to do is look inside the cistern, and if you see screw heads at the bottom of the cistern you will need cistern bolts, if you don’t, you will need close couple kit.
+Once you have removed the cistern lid, all you need to do is look inside the cistern, and if you see screw heads at the bottom of the cistern you will need cistern bolts, if you don’t, you will need a close couple kit.

 Ok let us get started

-First, you will need to start by removing the toilet cistern lid; now there are many different ways to do this as some push-buttons will lock the cistern lid down to the flush valve, most buttons will allow you to lift the cistern lid however if you can’t just lift then you may have to unscrew the button by turning it anticlockwise.
+First, you will need to start by removing the toilet cistern lid; now there are many different ways to do this as some push-buttons will lock the cistern lid down to the flush valve, and most buttons will allow you to lift the cistern lid however if you can’t just lift then you may have to unscrew the button by turning it anticlockwise.

 Please note if you button says idea standard then you will need to follow on below.